 Klaviyo reports that businesses using cart recovery emails earn back 3% to 14% of lost sales, with an average revenue per recipient of $5.81.
 Those small wins quickly add up.

-For inspiration on how to do this, look at Rudy’s cart abandonment email.
-Shoppers see which items they left behind, with a discount code and a time limit to quality for free shipping—both of which create a sense of urgency.
+For inspiration on how to do this, look at Lack of Color’s cart abandonment email.
+Shoppers see which items they left behind, with a discount code that expires in 24 hours—creating a sense of urgency.

 Test and measure your ecommerce checkout process

-These CRO best practices are exactly that—best practices.
-The optimal checkout process that convinces your customers to convert might not fit this mould.
+These CRO best practices are exactly that—best practices for your ecommerce checkout process.
+The optimal checkout process that convinces your customers to convert might not fit this mold.
 Figure out which makes the biggest impact on your store by running A/B tests and monitoring the impact on your conversion rate.

 “You should be placing 10 to 20 test orders yourself and asking, ‘Was that easy?’” says Michael Levy, CMO of Pete & Pedro.